enaismaili/supabase-product-funnel-insights/README.md

 Live Dashboard

-📈 Coming soon – hosted on Tableau Public - (Link will be added here when the dashboard is published.)
+Coming soon – hosted on Tableau Public - (Link will be added here when the dashboard is published.)

 ---

 Disclaimer

-All data is simulated and does **not** represent real Supabase user behavior.
-The intent is educational and for showcasing analytics capabilities.
+All data is simulated and does not represent real Supabase user behavior.
+The intent is educational.

 ---